Blackboard Learn includes an email function for administrators to quickly email sets of users:

 Starting in the Blackboard Learn 9.1 Q2 2017 release, administrators edit email configuration settings in the user interface, rather than editing the settings in the bb-config.properties file.
 This method also allows you to edit email configuration settings without having to restart your Blackboard Learn environment.

-Edit the following settings as desired.
+Make changes to the settings as needed.
 Select Submit when you're finished.

 In earlier versions of Blackboard Learn, this field could be found in "System Admin > Local Support Contact."